tunmsk/nextgen-facebook/readme.txt

 * File caching for social sharing button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.
 * A stylesheets editor for each social sharing button locations (content, excerpt, shortcode, widget, etc.).
 * Dynamic button language switching based on the current WordPress locale.
-* URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS "Shortlink" and Tweet text URLs.
+* Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.
 * Ability to include / exclude sharing buttons by post type.
 * Selection of preset button options by location (content, excerpt, shortcode, widget, etc.).
 * A stylesheets editor for each social sharing button locations (content, excerpt, shortcode, widget, etc.).